NTW1313/CSC211-languageproject/README.md

 # CSC211-languageproject

+Final Project Milestone 0: Design Document
+Written by Nora Wallace and Aman Negassi

 1.What small problems do you need to solve?
-	Some small problems include recognizing the ASCII character for each character of the trigram, including non-letter characters.
+	Some small problems include recognizing the ASCII character for each character of the trigram, including non-letter characters and handling them.
 Another problem would be recognizing if the file input is correct and handling incorrect cases.
+One of the problems we'd have is how to represent all of the trigrams we would check for.

 2. How will you solve them?
+	We will compare from the ASCII table, and throw exceptions if anything other than '/n', ' ', or a-z is read.
+For the file input, we will also use exception handling to determine if the input is correct or not.
+For the ASCII representation, we'll be using vectors to handle it.

 3. What classes, if any, will you create or subclass?

 	We'll create a language class that will be an object that includes methods to process the files and do comparisons.
 	The language class will have a vector text that will hold the contents from the text files.

 	1.What instance variables...?
 	We'll need instance variables:
 	<vector> text